robertmassaioli/openapi-merge/README.md

  - ExternalDocumentation

 The intention here is that the first file will define these elements and effectively override them from the other files.
-This matches the "API gateway" use case that we have mentioned at the top whereby we probably want to override the top level definitions.
+This matches the "API gateway" use case that we have mentioned previously whereby we probably want these definitions to be specific to the API gateway and thus override the top level definitions from other inputs.